DecisionsDev/odm-rpa-invoicing-sample/README.md

 Then open the following URL: [http://0.0.0.0:3000/ruleapp/CompleteInvoice_Ruleapp/CompleteInvoice_Ruleset](http://0.0.0.0:3000/ruleapp/CompleteInvoice_Ruleapp/CompleteInvoice_Ruleset)

-Test the bot by entering some input values and hit 'Run Decision'.
+Test the bot by entering some input values and hit *Run Decision*.
 You should get the following result:

 ![Decision Form](./screenshots/Decision_Form.png)